Sections in this article

 Are there templates available to help with designing?

 Yes, there are downloadable templates available for all of the sizes that can be ordered online.
-These templates include the die line of the folder as well as indicated for bleed, safe margin, and the proper orientation for the content on the pockets.
+These templates include the die line of the folder as well as indication for bleed, safe margin, and the proper orientation for the content on the pockets.
 Once all the selections have been made in the product configurator, the downloadable template will automatically match the size and pocket combination selected.
 Therefore it is important to make sure all the options are chosen before downloading.

 What is the most common size for Presentation Folders?